 Life cycle costs (or whole of life costs) are the average costs that are required to sustain the service levels over the asset life cycle.
 Life cycle costs include operations and maintenance expenditure and asset consumption (depreciation expense).
-The life cycle cost for the services covered in this asset management plan is \$4,778,000 per year (average operations and maintenance expenditure plus depreciation expense projected over 10 years).
+The life cycle cost for the services covered in this asset management plan is \$7,418,000 per year (average operations and maintenance expenditure plus depreciation expense projected over 10 years).

 Life cycle costs can be compared to life cycle expenditure to give an initial indicator of affordability of projected service levels when considered with age profiles.
 Life cycle expenditure includes operations, maintenance and capital renewal expenditure.
 Life cycle expenditure will vary depending on the timing of asset renewals.
-The life cycle expenditure over the 10 year planning period is \$3,975,000 per year (average operations and maintenance plus capital renewal budgeted expenditure in LTFP over 10 years).
+The life cycle expenditure over the 10 year planning period is \$6,238,000 per year (average operations and maintenance plus capital renewal budgeted expenditure in LTFP over 10 years).

 A shortfall between life cycle cost and life cycle expenditure is the life cycle gap.
-The life cycle gap for services covered by this asset management plan is - \$802,000 per year (-ve = gap, +ve = surplus).
+The life cycle gap for services covered by this asset management plan is \$1,180,000 per year.

-Life cycle expenditure is 83% of life cycle costs.
+Life cycle expenditure is 84% of life cycle costs.